hylang/hy/docs/api.rst

    Note that variable annotations are only supported on Python 3.6+.

-   For annotating items with generic types, the :hy:func:`of <hy.core.macros.of>` macro will likely be of use.
+   For annotating items with generic types, the :hy:func:`of <hyrule.misc.of>` macro will likely be of use.

    .. note::